 The Fine Line schedules three semester breaks during the school year.
 These are always listed in our Schedule of Classes.

-At the end of the Fall Session: Holiday Break from December 19th to January 1st of the New Year.
+At the end of the Fall Session: Holiday Break - 2 weeks around Christmas/New Years.

 Summer Break: Usually the two middle weeks in August.

 The Fine Line closes for these legal holidays:

 Independence Day (4th of July) – 3-4 Days, if falling on a weekend